dotnet/aspnetcore/src/Microsoft.AspNetCore.SpaServices/README.md

 ```

 When the `aspnet-prerender-*` tag helper emits this result into the document, as well as injecting the `html` string, it will also emit code that populates `window.albumsList` and `window.userData` with JSON-serialized copies of the objects you passed.

+This can be useful if, for example, you want to avoid loading the same data twice (once on the server and once on the client).

 ### 4. Enabling webpack build tooling